I tried APM investigation and creating recommended monitors from CloudFormation on the official Datadog MCP server

 With just natural language instructions, it automatically performed service configuration understanding, span searching, and analysis.

-It detected 8 error spans and identified the top bottlenecks among the delay spans.
+It detected 8 error spans and identified the top bottlenecks among the latency spans.

 Error Span Investigation

-There seem to be errors when adding items to the cart despite inventory being available.
+It seems that errors occur when adding items to the cart despite items being in stock.

 Please identify the cause from spans and logs